mgarvie/PRED_PREY_ARB_FE2D/README.md

     t, a list of node indices corresponding to M triangles, given by an 3-by-M array;
     p, a list of N node coordinates, given by an 2-by-N array;

 We found it convenient to use an unstructured mesh generator (Mesh2d v24) in MATLAB freely available from http://www.mathworks.com/matlabcentral/fileexchange/25555-mesh2d-automatic-mesh-generation".
-To help understand how the arrays "p" and "t" are used to define a mesh we provide a simple example below.
-For example, the 2nd triangle (colured blue) in the list for array "t" has vertices labelled 2,4,3.
-And from array "p" we can see for example, that node 4 has coordinates (4,5).

-(see examplegrid.jpg)

-t = [  1 2 1 2 5;  ...
-        2 4 5 5 6;  ...
-        3 3 2 4 4 ];

-p = [  1 3 2 4 4 5;  ...
-          2 2 4 5 1 2 ];

 ## Using the mesh generator Mesh2d